Here on DESIGNED, I've discussed quite a bit about what clients should expect to spend when hiring an interior designer to remodel their home.

 Ultimately, when you're trying to determine your budget for the design of a remodel, your end projection can be estimated by a percentage — that percentage being...

-Eight percent – that's how much of your budget you should, at the very least, devote to paying for an interior designer's services.
+8 to 12 percent – that's how much of your budget you should devote to paying for an interior designer's services.
 (Note: 12% is more what experienced designers charge.)

 At 8 to 12 percent, you'll be able to afford quality design, attention to detail, and quality service.
 Your design goals will be at the heart of your designer's every decision — which is exactly what you should want more than anything else from whoever you're working with.